 Our Chapter

-We are one of the most active chapters in the state, busy continuing our education in “all things Texas nature,” helping people of all ages learn more about our natural resources, and working at our myriad service projects spread over 5 counties.
-For some highlights of our members and our activities, see What’s New, and read the latest edition of The GLC Tidings, our chapter newsletter.
+We are one of the most active chapters in the state, continuing our education in “all things Texas nature,” teaching people of all ages about our natural resources, and working at myriad service projects.
+Learn more about what we do.

 Events